asiopueo/SFND_Radar_Target_Generation_and_Detection/README.md

 Here `Gr`, `Gd`, `Tr`, and `Td` are the parameters which describe the neighborhood of the CUT.
 The parameters `Gr` and `Gd` are the dimensions for the guarding cells in the range dimension and the Doppler dimension, respectively, and `Tr` and `Td` for the training cells in the corresponding dimensions.

 Notice that the iteration does not start directly at the edges of the RDM-domain.
 This is because we need to average over all of the CUT's training cells in order to obtain a reasonable threshold.
-The [following section][Steps Taken to Suppress the Non-Thresholded Cells at the Edges] handles this border case.
+The [following section](#selection-of-training-guard-cells-and-offset) handles this border case.

 The averaging algorithm around a CUT at `(i,j)` is given by the following code: